-After October half term, children will begin to take home their new Learning Log books.
-This is their ‘homework’ task book.
-Each week there will be a sticker inside detailing the home learning that is to take place that week, it will generally alternate between a ‘topic’ homework or a ‘MyMaths’ homework.
-The Learning Logs are used at home but still follow the expectations of work completed within the classroom e.g. ensuring they use a pencil to write with and that their work is presented neatly and carefully.
-We want the children to feel proud of the work they do at home and enjoy using their books.
+The learning logs are used at home but still follow the expectations of work completed within the classroom.
+Your child should use a pencil to write with and their work should be completed neatly and carefully.
+We want the children to feel proud of the work they do at home.